recordingpreservation/nrpf-website/_team/jonathan-poneman.md

 jobtitle: "Director Emeritus"
 short_bio: "Co-Founder, Sub Pop Records"
 promoted: false
-weight: 6
+term_start: 2012
+term_end: 2019
 role: emeritus
 sort_name: poneman
+updated: 2024-06-10
 ---

-Jonathan Poneman, Co-Founder, Sub Pop Records
+Jonathan Poneman, Co-Founder, Sub Pop Records, was appointed a Director of NRPF in 2012 by James Billington, the 13th Librarian of Congress.
+Poneman was renewed for a four-year term as Director in 2015 by Acting Librarian of Congress David Mao.